Bicycling: Improve and expand bicycle facilities in order to encourage bicycling as a mode of transportation.

 The City will seek to accomplish the following action steps to improve and expand bicycle facilities in order to encourage bicycling as a mode of transportation.

-- Continue to build and maintain a network of bikeways.
+- Continue to build and maintain a network of bikeways including greenways and accessible protected bikelanes.

 - Develop guidance for selecting bikeway types when planning and designing streets.

-- Embrace and implement emerging best practices in bikeway design, such as protected intersections and transit islands.
+- Embrace and implement emerging best practices in bikeway design.

 - Implement and expand zoning regulations and incentives that promote bicycling, such as the provision of secured storage for bicycles near building entrances, storage lockers, and changing and shower facilities.